BlockDevsUnited/l-earn/Lessons/English/L_EARN/CryptoCurrencies/Ethereum/xDaiChain/LCEX1:Intro_To_xDaiChain.md

 5. Now you can View your token balance and send tokens

 ## 3. Testing
-For this pilot phase of Learn and Earn, you'll have someone from BDU test your knowledge on a 1-to-1 call, using [BrightID](https://www.brightid.org/) to verify your identity.
+For this pilot phase of BDU L-EARN, you'll have one of our collaborators test your knowledge on a 1-on-1 conversation, using [BrightID](https://www.brightid.org/) to verify your identity.
 Get intouch with them via this repo or on the Telegram group on our website.